davidrbourke/hardware-inventory-manager/README.md

-# HardwareInventoryManager
+# hardware-inventory-manager
-Multi-tenant website for managing hardware assets in large organisations
+Multi-tenant website for managing hardware assets in organisations